 That score reflects 18 months of improving activity.

 “It was a little bit surprising, I would expect them (construction materials) to go up faster,” said Phil Warner, research consultant at FMI.
 “One of my explanations (for the first half of the year) has been substitution.
 Copper and other materials, where they can be replaced, have been substituted.
-We are at a point now where prices are so low that I would expect substitution to end and construction-grade materials (metals) to go up faster.
+We are at a point now where prices are so low that I would expect substitution to end and construction-grade materials (metals) to rise in price faster.
 We certainly don’t expect them to go down as construction will continue rising.
 Materials are coming around.
-They will remain at a lower-cost as construction, overall, improves but we likely won’t see them falling further.”
+They will remain at a lower cost as construction overall improves, but we likely won’t see them falling further.”